Light-City/CPlusPlusThings/README.md

 - [=default,=delete](./c++2.0/default_delete.cpp)

-  如果你自行定义了一个 ctor,那么编译器就不会给你一个 default ctor
+  If you define a ctor by yourself, compiler won't compile the default ctor.
-  如果强制加上 =default,就可以重新获得并使用 default ctor.
+  If you add =default, you could recatch and use default ctor.

 - Alias(化名)Template(template typedef)